huang-julien/bringing-server-components-to-vue/slides.md

 ---

-# Using this with NuxtIsland
+# Applying it to NuxtIsland

----

-# The most important part

-## Render under an AST format instead of pure HTML

 ```ts
 interface NuxtIslandResponse {